-Site Works are pre-approved artworks created by contemporary Australian artists.
+City of Sydney licensed artworks are pre-approved artworks created by contemporary Australian artists.
 These works are freely available to developers for display on hoardings within the City of Sydney area.

-Site Works artworks are selected by an independent creative panel and exclusively licensed for use as part of the City of Sydney's creative hoardings program.
+City of Sydney licensed artworks are selected by an independent creative panel and exclusively licensed for use as part of the City of Sydney's creative hoardings program.